Pure-Farming/Documentation/docs/streaming-api/resources.md

 ## Response Structure
-A response from the resources endpoint tells you if inserting the data into _Pure Farming_ succeeded or failed
+A response from the resources endpoint tells you if inserting the data into *Pure Farming* succeeded or failed.
+The response is an array of items providing the status of each original item pushed.

 ```json
 [